NaturalIntelligence/Stubmatic/README.md

 ####DB sets
-If you wtill feel that you have so many response files in your project and it is being difficult to maintain them, use this **skeleton based approach**.
+If you still feel that you have so many response files in your project and it is being difficult to maintain them, use this **skeleton based approach**.

 Use a response file as skeleton and fill the data from a dbset.